SAM component monitors

 - WMI Monitors

-Can't find a component monitor to suit your needs?
-Use the Component Monitor Wizard to create custom monitors for specific processes, performance counters, or services.
-You can also use API pollers to gather metrics for nodes; see Monitor metrics via external APIs in SAM.
+Can't find a suitable component monitor?
+Use the Component Monitor Wizard to create a custom monitor.
+You can also use API pollers to gather metrics from remote APIs.

 The following table outlines port requirements for SAM component monitors.